eatthinkdu/eatthinkdu.github.io/_posts/2015-06-28-a-216m-leap-of-faith.md

 To be completely honest, I can think of a few things that scare me _more_ than death.
 Losing all your memories and your personality.
 Losing your mind.
 Being in a coma and not being able to wake up.

 I'm not saying I don't fear death because I do.
 And heights.
 Rejection.
-Lonliness.
+Loneliness.
 Failure.
 I would be lying if I said these things don't scare me because they <i>absolutely</i> do.

 <h3>Maybe they even scare you too.</h3>